-Review your returns for the last three years to make sure they're accurate and to determine if you were eligible for the earned income credit but didn't claim it.
-While the law allows three years from the filing deadline (typically April 15th) to file your income tax return to claim a refund, if you don't file within the time limit, the money is lost to you forever.
+Review your returns for the last three years to make sure they're accurate and to determine whether you were eligible for the earned income credit but didn't claim it.
+The law allows three years from the filing deadline (typically April 15th) to file your income tax return and claim a refund.
+The money is lost to you forever if you don't file within that time limit.

 You might want to check out the Where's My Refund? tool on the IRS website if you were expecting a refund but never received it.
 Tax refund checks are mailed to your last known address if you don't request direct deposit into your bank account.
 They can be returned to the IRS if you move and fail to provide your new address to the IRS or the U.S. Postal Service.